opsdroid/opsdroid/docs/contributing.md

 All contributors to the project, including the project founder [jacobtomlinson](https://github.com/jacobtomlinson), contribute using the following process:

- * Fork the main project to your own account
+ * Fork the main project to your account
  * Work on your changes on a feature branch
  * Create a pull request back to the main project
  * Tests and test coverage will be checked automatically